 Summary

 Two primes make the modulus n=55.
-Exact arithmetic on deliberately tiny toy keys; real RSA uses 2048+ bit primes with padding, and timing/side-channels are not modeled here.
+NOTE: toy-modulus; no-padding; no-side-channel; no-production; never-roll-your-own.
+Exact arithmetic on deliberately tiny toy keys; real RSA uses 2048+ bit keys with padding in reviewed libraries.